Do you want to start your blog? This step-by-step guide is for anyone wishing to launch a successful website or blog.

 How to Create Content That Works

-Create an editorial calendar of which you can use to establish a blogging schedule.
-Content creation does not have to be a daunting task for your industry specific updates.
+- Create an editorial calendar that you can use to establish a blogging schedule.
+Content creation does not have to be a daunting task for your industry-specific updates.

-Plan your content in advance so that you have a good idea of what your future customers are looking for.
+- Plan your content to have a good idea of what your future customers want.

-Create content that answers questions for your customers.
-In doing so, you further your company’s authority in your niche, and you become a source for useful information.
+- Create content that answers questions for your customers.
+In doing so, you further your company’s authority in your niche and become a source for useful information.

 Style and Branding:

-In blogging, you are given the opportunity to establish your writing style while focusing your marketing efforts on branding.
+In blogging, you are allowed to establish your writing style while focusing your marketing efforts on branding.
 Create content that showcases your brand without veering away from your own voice.

 Visitor Comments and Engagement:

-When starting out, you may be sad in thinking that your mother is the only one who reads your blog.
-It’s when readers begin commenting on your blog that it really comes to life.
+- When starting out, you may be sad in thinking that your mother is the only one who reads your blog.
+When readers comment on your blog, it really comes to life.

-When you get comments on your blog’s articles or posts, always respond.
-If a consumer, reader or employee took the time out of their day to read what you’ve had to say, then you, at least, owe them some reply or explanation.
+- Always respond when you get comments on your blog’s articles or posts.
+If a consumer, reader, or employee took the time out of their day to read what you’ve had to say, then you, at least, owe them some reply or explanation.

-Comment moderation is an important aspect of the reader engagement process.
-Set aside a specific time every day to read comments, reply to readers and to moderate comments.
-Comment moderation allows you to weed out information that may be deemed useless, self-serving (spam) or defamatory to others.
+- Comment moderation is an essential aspect of the reader engagement process.
+Set aside a specific time every day to read comments, reply to readers, and to moderate comments.
+Comment moderation allows you to weed out information deemed useless, self-serving (spam), or defamatory to others.

-If your blog is popular, then it is a good practice to have a moderation process in mind.
-This might allow for comments to receive automatic approval if the comment author has been approved in the past.
+- If your blog is popular, then it is a good practice to have a moderation process in mind.
+This might allow for comments to be automatically approved if the author has been approved.

-Having visitors log in to your blog to leave comments might cut down on the spam created, but it also cuts down on the engagement.
+- Having visitors log in to your blog to leave comments might cut down on the spam created, but it also cuts down on engagement.

-Reader engagement through comment replies and moderation are an ongoing and necessary process for websites that are highly trafficked.
+- Reader engagement through comment replies and moderation is an ongoing and necessary process for highly trafficked websites.

-This also tells visitors that you will not allow them to be ridiculed or otherwise treated poorly while they visit and comment on your website.
+- This also tells visitors that you will not allow them to be ridiculed or treated poorly while they visit and comment on your website.